 Which is healthier?
 Steel cut oats, rolled oats or quick cooking oats?

 As is the inspiration for many of my blog posts, the question of which is healthier, steel cut, rolled or quick cooking oats, popped up on Facebook, and it’s not the first time I’ve seen someone ask it.
 So, I thought I would do a quick post to answer it.
+As a side note, if you're looking for meal plans to help you incorporate more oats and other healthy ingredients into your diet, click here to learn about our meal planning program.

 What are steel cut oats?